Hi, I’m Chris

 Let’s see where that leads!

 My career in interpersonal relations didn’t begin in a psychology classroom.
 Oddly enough, it began in a music classroom.
-I was singularly focused on becoming a successful conductor and music professor.
+Entering college, I was singularly focused on becoming a successful conductor and music professor.
 I studied, practiced, and sacrificed, and eventually reached my goal.

 After “cutting my teeth” as a young high school band director, I went on to earn a doctoral degree in conducting.
 I became a tenured university faculty member, performing by invitation on national and international stages.
 I prepared my students for professional careers as conductors, teachers, symphony musicians, and even Grammy-winning recording artists.